President appoints Major General Oppong-Peprah as new CDS | Ghana News Agency

 Rear Admiral Issah Adams Yakubu and Air Vice Marshal Frederick Asare Kwasi Bekoe remain in their positions as Chief of Naval Staff and Chief of Air Staff, respectively.

-The statement explained that the appointment of the new CDS followed the imminent completion of the tour of duty and subsequent retirement from the GAF, on Thursday, February 1, of the current CDS, Vice Admiral Seth Amoama.
+The statement said the appointment of the new CDS followed the imminent completion of the tour of duty and subsequent retirement from the GAF, on Thursday, February 1, of the current CDS, Vice Admiral Seth Amoama.

-The President expressed deep gratitude to the outgoing CDS for his devoted and meritorious service to the Armed Forces and the nation.
+The President expressed his deep gratitude to the outgoing CDS for his devoted and meritorious service to the Ghana Armed Forces and nation.

 GNA